What does "Anglican" mean?

 "ANGLICAN" MEANS THAT WE TRACE OUR christian HERITAGE BACK TO THE CHURCH OF ENGLAND.

 Missionaries brought the Gospel of Jesus Christ to England in the time of the Apostles.
-Alongside the rest of the undivided Church (because there were no "denominations" for the first thousand years of her history), the Anglican Church grew up, practicing the ancient pathways of daily prayer and the regular celebration of Holy Communion with a liturgy that was given shape by the Apostles themselves (Acts 2:42, 1 Cor 11).
+Alongside the rest of the undivided Church (because there were no "denominations" for the first thousand years of her history [click here for a lecture course on early church history taught by Fr.
+Ben]), the Anglican Church grew up, practicing the ancient pathways of daily prayer and the regular celebration of Holy Communion with a liturgy that was given shape by the Apostles themselves (Acts 2:42, 1 Cor 11).
 For century upon century, the Church took root across the Land, each generation handing down the Deposit of the Faith to the next.

 Succumbing to some of the corruptions of the 14th century, the Anglican Church was purified when the winds of Reformation blew (1517 - 1559).
 Unlike the church on the continent of Europe however, the Church in England wished to retain from Holy Tradition whatever was agreeable to Sacred Scripture.
 So whereas, for instance, in Switzerland they wanted to be done with things like Liturgy and Bishops all together, the Anglican Church kept those things which could be shown to be believed: